Empirical Bayes Estimation in Heterogeneous Coefficient Panel Models: Identification

 The following theorem formalizes this result.
 The proof of Theorem~\ref{thm:identification} as well as the proofs of all other theorems and propositions are given in Appendix~\ref{sec:proof}.

 \begin{thm} Under Assumptions~\ref{asm:DGP} and \ref{asm:id-conditions}, $G_*$ is identified in the class $\mathcal{G} = \mathcal{P}(\mathbb{R}^{\dbeta} \times \mathcal{K}_\delta)$. \end{thm}

 The primary challenge in identifying $G_*$ is to distinguish the mean and variance components that are convolved into the outcome distribution.
 For instance, assume that $Y_i \sim \mathcal{N}(0,1)$ is a scalar observation.
 The observed distribution of $Y_i$ can be rationalized by a continuum of models: $Y_i = a_i + \sigma_i e_i$, where $a_i \sim\mathcal{N}(0,v_a)$ and $\sigma_i\equiv \sqrt{1-v_a}$ for $v_a \in [0,1]$.
-Thus, one cannot tell which model generates the observed distribution without imposing further restrictions on $a_i$ or $\sigma_i$. \citet{bruni1985identifiability} establish general identification results for Gaussian mixtures under a compact support assumption, which requires both the mean and variance components to be compactly supported.\footnote{These results have recently attracted attention in the identification of latent distributions in learning models within labor economics (see, e.g., \cite{Pastorino:2024,bunting2024,dePaula2025}).
-This branch of the literature does not overlap with the broader econometrics literature on the identification of mixture models (see \cite{Compiani:Kitamura:2016} for a review).} Using a type of identification-at-infinity argument, they show that both components can be separated by leveraging variation in the tails of $Y_i$.
+Thus, one cannot tell which model generates the observed distribution without imposing further restrictions on $a_i$ or $\sigma_i$. \citet{bruni1985identifiability} establish general identification results for Gaussian mixtures under a compact support assumption for both the mean and variance components.\footnote{The results of \citet{bruni1985identifiability} are also used in identification of latent distributions in labor economic analyses (see, e.g., \cite{Pastorino:2024,bunting2024,dePaula2025}), but the context is different from identification of mixture models in econometrics such as discussed in \cite{Compiani:Kitamura:2016}.} Using a type of identification-at-infinity argument, they show that both components can be separated by leveraging variation in the tails of $Y_i$.
 However, this argument breaks down as soon as the mean component places a slight nonzero mass in the tails, producing observationally indistinguishable yet fundamentally different models, as illustrated above.
 In contrast, our identification strategy rests on the rank and one-to-one restrictions that preclude this type of identification failure.

 Theorem~\ref{thm:identification} extends to models that include homogeneous slope parameters:

 where \(W_i = (W_{i1}, \ldots, W_{iT})'\) is a \(T \times d_{\gamma}\) matrix of additional controls associated with common slopes $\gamma_* \in \mathbb{R}^{\dgamma}$.
 The common parameters $\gamma_*$ can often be identified without knowledge of $G_*$ by pooling cross-sectional information.